Sister: El Paso shooting victim, 25, ‘gave her life’ for son

 “They said that if he were alive, more than likely he would have gotten in contact by now,” Jamrowski said.

 In the hospital lobby, Mexican consular officials tracked the wounded and missing.
-El Paso, which has about 680,000 residents, is in West Texas and sits across the border from Ciudad Juarez, Mexico in the state of Chihuahua.
+El Paso, which has about 680,000 residents, is in West Texas and sits across the border from Ciudad Juarez, Mexico, in the state of Chihuahua.

 Mexico President Andrés Manuel López Obrador said three Mexicans were killed in the shooting.
 He tweeted Saturday that he sends “condolences to the families of the victims, both American and Mexican.”

-Mexican Foreign Relations Secretary Marcelo Ebrard said six Mexicans were wounded in the shooting, including 45-year-old Mario de Alba Montes, 44-year-old Olivia Mariscal Rodríguez and 10-year-old Erika de Alba Mariscal.
+Mexican Foreign Relations Secretary Marcelo Ebrard said six Mexicans also were wounded in the shooting, including 45-year-old Mario de Alba Montes, 44-year-old Olivia Mariscal Rodríguez and 10-year-old Erika de Alba Mariscal.
 Ebrard says the man and woman are from Chihuahua.
 He said the other three wounded Mexicans, whose names weren’t given, were two men and a woman from Torreón, in Coahuila state, and Ciudad Juarez.

-Beto O’Rourke, a Democratic vice presidential candidate and an El Paso native, held a news conference on a street corner opposite the hospital as the sun set, recounting his visit with wounded victims, including a woman who had a bullet pass through her lungs.
+Beto O’Rourke, a Democratic presidential candidate and an El Paso native, held a news conference on a street corner opposite the hospital as the sun set, recounting his visit with wounded victims, including a woman who had a bullet pass through her lungs.

 “I told them that I am so amazed at how strong they are,” the former U.S. congressman said.